 Recommended Luxury hotel: Hotel Grande Bretagne ( the most famous hotel in all of Greece) or King George, a Luxury Collection Hotel

 Monastiraki consists of central Monastiraki Square and the streets around it and is a very popular and well known central part of Athens.
 Bordered by Ermou street and wedged in between Plaka, Syntagma and Psiri it is a popular tourist destination.

 Things to do in Monastiraki

-- The Monastyaraki Flea Market is on every Sunday around the square.
+- The Monastiraki Flea Market is on every Sunday around the square.
 All the Athenians come and it can get very busy but there are some amazing things on sale.

 - Visit the restored Turkish Mosque, now the traditional ceramics museum called the Tzistarakis Mosque.